 In 2016, KIWL partnered with Mirai no Mori NPO as 42 cyclists rode from Tokyo to an Iwate care home.
 KIWL raised ¥10 million, and the same ride in 2017 raised ¥14.4 million.
 The 37 cyclists of the 2018 KIWL 500, rode from Nikko to Ichinoseki to raise ¥12 million for Mirai no Mori in support of their Leader in Training program.
 KIWL also raised sufficient funds to help NPO Esperanza to bring Frame Football to Japan for the first time, realizing the footballing dreams of children with cerebral palsy.
 In 2019, 42 riders completed a grueling ride on a different route, which with fringe events, raised a record ¥14.5 million for newly chosen charity, YouMeWe NPO.

-Through not only the annual cycle ride, but via many other fringe sporting and social events, KIWL has raised ¥87.7 million for disadvantaged children in Japan.
+Through the annual cycle ride and many other sporting and social events, KIWL has raised ¥93.5 million for disadvantaged children in Japan as at December 2021.

 We welcome people of any age and ability with the desire to 'get fit and give back' to join us in empowering fragile young children to become successful and confident young adults.

 July 1, 2019

 All I Wanna Do is… Bicycle!
 Queens and kings of the road

 On 13 June, Lycra-clad men and women from many walks of life gathered to embark on the 2019 Knights in White Lycra (KIWL) four-day charity bike ride.
 Now in its seventh year, KIWL was formed in 2013.Read more

 Thank you KIWL members!
 Interview with Rob Williams, Chair & Founder of the Knights in White Lycra